 If there is disagreement in relation to the final score, the procedure outlined in Section 7 (Competition Complaints Procedure) should be followed.

-It is the responsibility of the scorers from each team to submit the scorecard to the Competition Organisers by the method detailed in the event information pack
+It is the responsibility of the scorers from each team to submit the scorecard to the Competition Organisers by the method detailed in the event information pack.

 Competition Complaints Procedure